bytecodealliance/component-docs/component-model/src/design/why-component-model.md

 Conceptually, a component is a module that is restricted to interact only through its imported and exported functions.
-Compared to core modules, components also use a richer mechanism for expressing the types of functions.
+Compared to core modules, components also use a richer mechanism for expressing the types of functions: _interfaces_.

 ### Interfaces

-These interfaces are expressed in a separate language called [WIT (Wasm Interface Type)](./wit.md).
+Interfaces are expressed in a separate language called [WIT (Wasm Interface Type)](./wit.md).
 [Interfaces](./wit.md#interfaces) contain definitions of _types_
 and type signatures for [_functions_](./wit.md#functions).
 The bit-level representations of types are specified by